ulmi/Where-is-my-Mind/pdf_tips.md

 ## Command-line tips for *hack n' slash* PDF's

-Convert a pdf to tiff with IMAGEMagick
+Convert a pdf to tiff with IMAGEMagick with 300 dpi

-`convert -density 300 -trim 08_DES_PLANTA_DE_IMPLANTACAO.pdf -quality 100 test.tif`
+`convert -density 300 -trim input.pdf -quality 100 output.tif`

-Convert a .PDF to a TIFF color with ghostscript
+Convert a .PDF to a TIFF color with ghostscript, in case the other one fails

-`gs -dNOPAUSE -r300 -sDEVICE=tiff24nc -sOutputFile=output.tif 08_DES_PLANTA_DE_IMPLANTACAO.pdf`
+`gs -dNOPAUSE -r300 -sDEVICE=tiff24nc -sOutputFile=output.tif input.pdf`